 Our revolving credit facility may be drawn on from time to time to provide funds used for general corporate purposes, including to backstop our commercial paper program.
 The facilities may also be utilized to obtain letters of credit.
+For further details related to our revolving credit facility and the 2017 amendment, please see Note 10 to our Interim Condensed Financial Statements.

-As of April 21, 2017, we had the following revolving credit facility and utilization of such facility:
+As of July 27, 2017, we had the following revolving credit facility and utilization of such facility: